-Frederick George was in the 1901 census living with his family at 2, Garnet Street, Hanley, Staffordshire.
-Frederick’s father was also named Frederick George, 36 , a Steel Smelter, who had been born in Chester, Cheshire.
-Mother Annie E. Davies 36 had been born in Wrexham, Denbighshire.
+In the 1901 census, Frederick George Davies was living with his family at 2, Garnet Street, Hanley, Staffordshire.
+The head of the household was also named Frederick George, 36 , a Steel Smelter, who had been born in Chester, Cheshire.
+His wife Annie E. Davies 36 had been born in Wrexham, Denbighshire.
 Their listed children were James Taylor Davies 10, Albert E. 8, Mary A 5, Frederick George 2 and Maggie was 1 month old.
 There was a boarder living there as well, Esther McHutcheon, a widow aged 44.

-Frederick’s mother, Annie Elizabeth died about 1907/8.
-Frederick George senior remarried in 1910 an Ellen Guest.
+The mother, Annie Elizabeth died in 1907 Frederick George senior remarried in 1910 an Ellen Guest.
 There was another child born – Albert.

-UK, Soldiers Who Died in the Great War, 1914-1919 accessible on www.ancestry.co.uk confirms the regimental details above and also tell us he was born in Old Stanton, Staffordshire and enlisted in Mold.
+UK, Soldiers Who Died in the Great War, 1914-1919 accessible on www.ancestry.co.uk confirms the regimental details above left and that he was born in Old Stanton, Staffordshire and enlisted in Mold.
 His medal card, also on ‘ancestry’ details his medal entitlement.

 Frederick’s Army Service Records survive and are accessible on www.ancestry.co.uk

 Frederick enlisted in January 1917 and began his military career in a Training Reserve battalion.
 He attested on the 5th March 1917 at Wrexham.
 He gave his address a 4 New Houses Pentre, Hawarden.
 He was 17 years and 11 months old and his trade was ‘labourer’.
 He named his father as his next of kin.
 He was 5 ft 4ins tall and his chest measures 32 inches with a range of expansion of 2 inches.
 His religion was Methodist.